 I believe that I am able to be the teacher I am because I am always listening to my students.
 I try to be as attentive as possible to their needs and my position allows me to dedicate the one-on-one time they desire.
-I feel fortunate to be able to be in this profession because of my love for kids.
-I always wanted to be able to surround myself with children and an added bonus is being able to help them learn and explore.
-Everyday I wish that my students have great experiences where they are comfortable exploring and learning; their happiness is my main goal.
+I feel fortunate to be able to be in this profession because of my love for children.
+I always wanted to be able to surround myself with them and an added bonus is being able to help them learn and explore.
+I have been a part of the Shelton family for five years now, and every day I wish for my students to have great experiences where they are comfortable exploring and learning.
+Their happiness is my main goal.

 Vice Principal & Upper Academy Math